sketchpacks/docs/developers/publishing/essentials.md

 * [Distributable plugin bundles](./releases.md) are contained within `.zip` archive enclosures.

 For more information, see the topics below on Semantic Versioning, Plugin Manifests, and Globally Unique Identifiers.

+---

+###### Caught a mistake or what to contribute to the documentation?
+[Edit this page on Github](https://github.com/sketchpacks/docs/blob/master/developers/publishing/essentials.md).